submariner-io/submariner/pkg/cable/wireguard/README.md

 - The driver adds routing rules to redirect cross cluster communication through the virtual network device `subwg0`.
   (*note: this is different from `ipsec`, which intercepts packets at netfilter level.*)

 - The driver uses [`wgctrl`](https://github.com/WireGuard/wgctrl-go "WgCtrl github"), a go package that enables control of WireGuard devices on multiple platforms.
 Link creation and removal are done through [`netlink`](https://github.com/vishvananda/netlink "Netlink github").
+Currently assuming Linux Kernel WireGuard (`wgtypes.LinuxKernel`).

 ## Installation